 - Industrial quality and reliability, even in extreme weather Quick camera response time

 With Truelook technology, GEPS has increased communication and promoted collaboration across departments.
 TrueLook also aids in tracking and recording equipment and material deliveries.
-Monthly progress reviews are conducted via the web, rather than in person and using an online log, GEPS tracked thousands of dollars in savings avoided travel expenses over the first few months of service.
+Monthly progress reviews are conducted via the web, rather than in-person and using an online log, GEPS tracked thousands of dollars in savings avoided travel expenses over the first few months of service.
 In one instance, the Greenville, North Carolina factory camera saved GEPS $8,000 by allowing five engineers to hold an inspection remotely rather than flying in for a meeting.
-The total consisted of savings both in direct travel cost and saved time.
+The total consisted of savings both indirect travel costs and saved time.

 In another instance, an installer reached an impasse and was unclear on what to do next to complete his portion of the project.
 He phoned the home office in Schenectady for help.
 Rather than delaying the project and flying an engineer to the site, the engineer logged onto Truelook, located the problem, and was able to describe the solution over the phone.
 The installer was able to continue without delay.